 ‘His Highness is pleased to direct that from the date of this order, 50% of the vacancies that may occur shall be fixed by recruits from among the backward classes.
 In all offices in which the proportion of officers of the backward classes is at present less than 50%, the next appointment shall be given to a member of those classes.’

 Back then, ‘backward classes’ loosely meant non-Brahmins, and the order had been passed at a time when Brahmins dominated economic and social life, education, and had cornered almost 90 per cent of all administrative jobs.

 So what prompted Chhatrapati Shahu to take such a radical step?

-In the late 19th century, Kolhapur was one of the most important princely states in India, having been established by Maharani Tarabai, daughter-in-law of the famous Maratha ruler Chhatrapati Shivaji.
+In the late 19th century, Kolhapur was one of the most important princely states in India, having been established a couple of centuries earlier by Maharani Tarabai, daughter-in-law of the famous Maratha ruler Chhatrapati Shivaji.
 Eclipsed by the Chhatrapatis of Satara and the Peshwas of Pune, Kolhapur remained a feudal backwater till 1884, when a 10-year-old boy named Yeshwantrao Ghatge was adopted by the Kolhapur royal family and named heir to the throne.

 The young ruler had received a liberal education and travelled extensively

 In 1894, he was crowned king at the age of 20 and given the title Chhatrapati Shahu, although he is better known as Rajarshi Shahu, to distinguish him from other rulers of the same name.

 The young ruler had received a liberal education, travelled extensively and was deeply moved by the caste exploitation and oppression of common folk all over India and in his princely state, in particular.
 All this contributed to Chhatrapati Shahu ushering in a new era in Kolhapur’s history.